abhishek-kumar-code/Redfish_Public/Specification.md

 If a service cannot return the payload due to its size, it shall return HTTP [507](#status-507) status code.

-> **Note:** Resources that contain `ReferenceableMembers` that the `AutoExpand` annotation already expands, such as the `Temperature` object in the `Thermal` resource, are part of the current resource and are at the same level as the queried resource.
+> **Note:** Some resources may already be expanded due to the resource's schema annotation 'AutoExpand`, such as the `Temperature` object in the `Thermal` resource.

-Any other supported syntax for `$expand` is outside the scope of this specification.

-#### Use the $select query parameter<a id="select-parameter"></a>
+#### Use of the $select query parameter<a id="select-parameter"></a>

-The `$select` query parameter indicates that the implementation should return a subset of the resource's properties that match the `$select` expression. indicates that the implementation should return a subset of the resources' properties based on the value of the `$select` expression.
+The `$select` query parameter indicates that the implementation should return a subset of the resource's properties that match the `$select` expression.
+The definition of this query parameter follows the [OData Protocol](#odata-protocol) specification.

 The `$select` expression shall not affect the resource itself.

 The `$select` expression defines a comma-separated list of properties to return in the response body.

-The syntax for properties in complex types shall be the property names concatenated with a slash (`/`).
+The syntax for properties in object types shall be the object and property names concatenated with a slash (`/`).

 > **Note:** If a request omits the`$select` query parameter, the response returns all properties by default.